 Jessica survived life-saving surgery when she was still in the womb and her first open heart surgery took place within hours of her birth: “I had one quick cuddle after she was born, and then they took her down to theatre,” Louise remembers.
 “We were filled with euphoria that she’d arrived and was well, but also terrified.”

 After further surgery at one week old, little Jessica stayed in hospital for a month.
 Further operations took place at 14 weeks old and six months.
 Each time, baby Jessica’s recovery was fraught with worry.
 She suffered wound infections and other complications, had to be tube fed, and needed many different medicines.

-The blog Little Hearts, Big Love is available here.
+Louise's blog Little Hearts, Big Love, which also reflects on child loss, is available here.

 1. Khairy P et al. Univentricular heart.
 Circulation.
 2007; 115(6): 800-12.